Step 1: Apply for financial aid

 What is financial aid?

-Financial aid includes grants, loans and work study offered to help a student meet their college expenses.
+Financial aid is money offered to help a student meet their college expenses.
 Federal student aid includes:

 - gift aid that doesn't have to be repaid